korreio/fotopt/README.md

 I maintained the website as a hobby and never attempted to monetize it.
 It was a community endeavor that received a lot of assistance from others: I integrated the best ideas, hosted a logo contest, and eventually had a group of people acting as a jury for things like "Best Picture of the Month", "Topic of the Month", "Author of the Month".

-The simple website soon housed very active forums, a space to advertise photography-related job openings, interactive boards for posting lists of other photography websites (Google and other search engines were still in their infancy, remember?), and a small section with my own content and images explaining photographic techniques.
+The simple website soon housed very active forums, a space to advertise photography-related job openings, interactive boards for posting lists of other photography websites (Google and other search engines were still in their infancy, remember?), and a small section with my own content explaining photographic techniques.

 Flash websites were all the rage back then, but I kept foto@pt simple: an efficient interface in pure HTML with my own design.
 I soon developed an administrative section for managing the website.
 Unfortunately, from the outset, I made the mistake of thinking I would never need more than one system administrator.
 As such, I hardcoded my authentication, limiting the webmaster role to just one person: me.

 By 2002, there were around 12,000 registered users, with at least 5,000 of them posting daily, amassing more than 100,000 photos on the website.
 Comments on the photos swelled to 1.5 million.

-A rudimentary monitoring system tracked around 15,000 unique visitors per day, amounting to over 8 million unique visitors in two years.
+A rudimentary monitoring system tracked around 15,000 unique visitors per day, amounting to over 8 million unique visitors in three years.

 These numbers may seem trivial now, but remember that this was two decades ago.
 At the time, people with internet access at home were still rare (at least in Portugal), and many websites had public "counters" proudly displaying their visitor numbers - foto@pt was no exception. :)